mynk8/gsoc-2025/README.md

 ## 1. Description

-The project introduces a proof-of-concept Git-based workflow for the Fedora package review process, an alternative to the older Bugzilla-based system.
+The project introduces a proof-of-concept, Git-based workflow for the Fedora package review process, offering an alternative to the older Bugzilla-based system.

 Contributors can now create, submit, and manage their package reviews through Pull Requests in a centralized Forgejo repository.
-The service takes care of building the packages, testing, and compliance checking with the `fedora-review` tool, and provides real-time feedback on the PR page.
+The service handles package building, testing, and compliance checking with the fedora-review tool, posting real-time status updates directly to the PR page.

-By integrating Git with automated tooling in a centralized place, it's much easier for new contributors to get their packages into the distribution.
+This integration of Git with automated tooling into a single platform significantly lowers the barrier for new contributors to get their packages into the distribution.

 ---